puppetlabs/puppet-docs/source/puppet/4.9/lang_node_definitions.markdown

 * A [regular expression][regex].
 * The bare word `default`.

-You may not create two node statements with the same name.
+You cannot create two node statements with the same name.

 ### Multiple names